golemfactory/golem-js-preview-program/tasks/0-yagna-setup/README.md

 ## Why

 Yagna provides access to the Golem Network.
-You need to set-up the Yagna daemon to run tasks on the Golem Network
+You will learn how to install and run the Yagna service, and how to get funds to run your tasks.

-## Description
+## The Task

-Install and configure the Yagna daemon on your machine to allow you to run tasks on the Golem Network.
+Install and configure the Yagna service on your machine to allow you to run tasks on the Golem Network.
+Once you install it and configure access paths, you can validate the setup with the provided verification script.

-This simple task requires you to install the Yagna daemon, configure access paths, ensure your environment has all required elements and verify your setup is complete.
-The set-up will include installing all the necessary system packages, installing the daemon itself, and making sure the executables are discoverable by your system.
-Finally, run a verification script to ensure the setup is complete.

 ## Steps

-1. Follow the yagna daemon setup process available [here](https://docs.golem.network/creators/javascript/quickstart/), until it is running, has funds, and the app key is created.

-   > :warning: Remember to **set the `YAGNA_APPKEY` environment variable** in your current terminal session (check [here](https://docs.golem.network/creators/javascript/quickstart/#setup-yagna_appkey) how to do so)

-2. Run a verification script:
-   1. Go to the `yagna-setup` task directory in your repository fork
-   2. Install dependencies by running `npm install`
+1. Install and configure the Yagna service.

-   3. Run the verification script with `npm run verify`
+2. Run a verification script: `npm run verify`

-   4. Inside the `yagna-setup` directory, add a generated `.json` file to your repository
-3. Verify the contents of the `result.json` file to see e.g. a name of your provider
+3. Verify the contents of the `result.json` file to see e.g. the name of the provider who has run your task.

 ## Additional info

-Please read the overall description of the tasks, getting started instructions and submission requirements in the [root repository README](../../README.md)
+Yagna service setup instructions are available [here](https://docs.golem.network/creators/javascript/examples/tools/yagna-installation-for-requestors).

+You might also like to review Node.js [QuickStart](https://docs.golem.network/creators/javascript/quickstars/quickstart) in the Docs.

+If you want to use a unique app-key and not store it in the GitHub repo, please check these [example](https://docs.golem.network/creators/javascript/examples/using-app-keys) how to generate a unique key, and how to use `YAGNA_APPKEY` environment variable.

+Do not forget to run `npm install` to install our libraries.

+You can always ask on the [Discord](https://chat.golem.network/) `#js-discussion` channel in the SDK section.